 As usual, there was an impressive pourover menu but I was soon sold on the newly arrived Ethiopian Dambi Uddo natural coffee, whose strawberry and bergamot flavour notes made for a delicious brew.
 This is a relaxing place for a coffee, and the knowledgeable, welcoming baristas made the experience very enjoyable.
 They also serve more creative seasonal drinks, and sell sweet treats, coffee kit and retail bags of beans.

 Although I was coffee-d out by the time I got there, I did also pass by The Barn's newest branch in Potsdamer Platz.
 The small cafe in the historic Haus Huth is a lovely location for an espresso-based drink or filter coffee.
-It would also have been perfect for my last trip, when I was staying close by and couldn't find much in the way of speciality coffee in close proximity.
+It would also have been perfect for my last trip, when I was staying close by and couldn't find much in the way of specialty coffee in close proximity.

 The Barn is located at Schönhauser Allee 8, Haus Huth — Alte Potsdamer Str.
 5, (and other locations).
 Website.
 Twitter.
 Instagram.